fbbdev/fbbdev.github.io/_writings/bachelor.md

 ---
-title: Human and christian love in the thought Augustine of&nbsp;Hippo and Thomas Aquinas
+title: Human and christian love in the thought of Augustine of&nbsp;Hippo and Thomas Aquinas
 excerpt: Undergraduate thesis for the Bachelor degree in Philosophy (in Italian)
 category: dissertation
 date: 20170307